TheDemocracyFoundation/epitome-django/AutoInstaller/README.md

 * **5 Open Epitome**: opening this file, will simply open your browser and direct you to the epitome login page.
 Alternatively, you can visit <http://localhost:8000/user/login>.

 Other files:
-* **Epitome Uninstaller**: This will delete the folders "EpitomeVE" (containing the virtual environment) and "Epitome" (containing the source code of epitome) from your home directory.
+* **Epitome Uninstaller**: This will delete the folders "EpitomeVE" (containing the virtual environment), "tempepitome" and "Epitome" (containing the source code of epitome) from your home directory.
 This will **not** uninstall the packages that were installed by running the Autoinstaller, you need to remove those manually.

 The packages installed in autoinstaller are: